yallie/pg_global_temp_tables/README.md

 # How does it work

 This library combines a few ideas to emulate Oracle-style temporary tables.
 First, let's define a view and use it instead of a temporary table.
-A view is a static object and it's defined within a schema, so it supports the `SCHEMA.TABLE` notion used in our Oracle queries.
-A view can have `INSTEAD OF` triggers which can create temporary table as needed.
+A view is a static object and it's defined within a schema, so it supports the `schema.table` notation used in our Oracle queries.
+A view can have `instead of` triggers which can create temporary table as needed.
 There are two problems, however:

-* A view on a temporary table is automatically created as temporary, even if we omit the `TEMPORARY` keyword.
+* A view on a temporary table is automatically created as temporary, even if we omit the `temporary` keyword.
 Hence, the restrictions of temporary tables still apply, and we can use schema-qualified names.
-* There are no triggers on `SELECT`, so we can't `SELECT` from a view if the temporary table is not yet created.
+* There are no triggers on `select`, so we can't `select` from a view if the temporary table is not yet created.

-Ok, we can't just create a `VIEW` on a temporary table, so let's explore another option: we can define a function returning a table.
+Ok, we can't just create a view on a temporary table, so let's explore another option: we can define a function returning a table.
 A function is not temporary, it's defined within a schema, it can create the temporary table as needed and select and return rows from it.
 The function would look like this (note the `returns table` part of the definition):

 ```sql
 -- let's do our experiments in a separate schema